luismpcosta/snap-scheduler/README.md

 3. Annotate @Scheduled methods with @SnapLock

 ## 1. Import project dependency
-To import dependecy to your project you can use maven or download jar [snap-scheduler-core](https://oss.sonatype.org/service/local/repositories/releases/content/io/opensw/scheduler/snap-scheduler-core/0.3.0/snap-scheduler-core-0.3.0-javadoc.jar) and add mannualy to you project.
+To import dependecy to your project you can use maven, gradle, etc. or download jar [snap-scheduler-core](https://oss.sonatype.org/service/local/repositories/releases/content/io/opensw/scheduler/snap-scheduler-core/0.3.0/snap-scheduler-core-0.3.0-javadoc.jar) and add mannualy to you project.

 ### Maven
 ```xml